CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 #### undo

 `previousLists` is a Stack of `ToDoList` objects with a minimum size of 1.
-The `ToDoList` object at the top of the stack is identical to the **main** `ToDoList` object before any operation that mutate the task list is performed and after a valid operation that mutates the task list successfully.
+The `ToDoList` object at the top of the stack is identical to the **main** `ToDoList` object before any operation that mutate the to-do list is performed and after any operation that mutates the task list successfully (without exceptions).

-This is achieved by _backupCurrentToDoList_ which pushes a copy of the **main** `ToDoList` to the stack after any valid changes, such as the marking of multiple tasks.
+This is achieved with the _backupCurrentToDoList_ function which pushes a copy of the **main** `ToDoList` to the stack after any successful changes, such as the marking of multiple tasks.

 To undo the most recent changes, we simply pop the irrelevant `ToDoList` at the top of the `previousLists` stack and copy the `ToDoList` at the top of the stack back to the **main** list

 This approach eliminates the need to implement an "undo" method and store the changes separately for each command that will mutate the task list.

 Also, it helps to resolve the complications involved with manipulating multiple task objects at a go.
 For example, the user might try to mark multiple tasks and one of which will result in a `DuplicateTaskException`.
 To revert the undesired changes to the **main** `ToDoList`, we can copy the the `ToDoList` at the top of the stack back to the **main** list.
-In such unsuccessful operations, the changes will not persist to Storage.
+In such unsuccessful operations, the changes would not have persisted to Storage.

 [comment]: # (@@author A0148095X)